Carbon And Its Compounds Online Test 9th Science Lesson 15 Questions in English

 • Brominated Flame Retardants (BFRs) are often added.

-Question 94 of 10094.
-Question95.
-By which year amendment the Government of India took initiatives to stop plastic pollution?
-Correct
+95. By which year amendment the Government of India took initiatives to stop plastic pollution?

 The Government of India is progressively taking various legal initiatives to stop plastic pollution by making some provisions and amendments in the Environment (Protection) Act, 1988.